Notion Review: Features, Pricing, Pros and Cons

 Notion positions itself competitively in the Project Management market, offering features at price points that challenge established players.

-If Notion doesn't seem like the right fit, there are several alternatives worth considering in the Project Management space.
+If Notion does not seem like the right fit, there are several alternatives worth considering in the Project Management space.

 Top Notion Alternatives in Project Management